wpbSabi/portland_potential_districts/README.md

-# Portland - Potential city council districts modeled with 2020 census tract data
+# Portland's Potential City Council Districts

 Background:
 * There is a city charter on the ballot for Portland, Oregon on November 8, 2022.
 As part of this city charter update, Portland would establish four city council districts.
 Read more about that change from [Portland United for Change](https://portlandunitedforchange.com/about).